Facebook View

 Your non-economic damages, however, aren’t so simple.
 These damages cover the emotional and mental losses you’ve suffered because of the accident, which can also impact your life.
 Unfortunately, they’re also intangible, which means you cannot effectively calculate these on your own.
 Instead, speak to your Greenville personal injury lawyer about the worth of the following damages, among others:

-• Emotional trauma
+• Emotional or mental trauma

 • Pain and suffering